dacoursey/venom/themes/venom/content/registration/_index.md

 ## Summer Camp

-We will be hosting a 3-day summer camp in June.
+We will be hosting a 3-day summer camp June 2-4.
 Registration is not open yet.
 If you are interested fill out the form above and put "summer camp" in the comments box.